silicondosa/cosmo2017/README.md

 * The Bayesian Brain - Jan Drugowitsch

 ## Sunday (Aug 6, 2017)
 * Holiday!
-We ONLY (-\_-) have to work on our project all day
-* Sprinkle some Game of Thrones (Season 7 - Episode 4) because it is 2017
+* Watch some Game of Thrones (Season 7 - Episode 4) because it is 2017

 ## Day 7 (Aug 7, 2017)
 * Decision making and motor Control - Alaa Ahmed